quadratic-bit/dataflow/README.md

 Dependency-free TypeScript library designed to make your HTML tables interactive.

+> [!WARNING]
+> This codebase will undermine multiple breaking changes,
+> so no documentation will be up-to-date up until the 20th of March.

 > [!NOTE]
 > The project is under active development and your contributions are welcome.